 You might not need an au pair, you just might need a house-keeper or a cleaner or some childcare.
 If you’re not sure I’ve created a planner for you to sort it out, simply and easily.
 Just pop your details in here.

-If you think an au pair is for you I’m tweaking my How to Guide, a Template of a kick-ass manual and all the stuff you need to know to get started.
+If you think an au pair is for you I’ve written a How to Guide, a kick-ass manual and all the stuff you need to know to get started.
 Invaluable tool.
 If you know and au pair is for you and you want to save time and money choosing the right person, setting the system up properly and generally having the know how then keep an eye out for how you can have it all for a small investment.
-It’s coming REAL soon!!!
-If you’re interested make sure I have your details.
+You can get it here.

 Good luck lovely.
 Hope you’re ready to change your life.